WilliamTjonndal/IT3212/assignment4/Group 25.md

 <em>Figure 49: 3D plot of first 3 principal components</em>
 </p>

-### <a id="task-2-b"></a> Implement three clustering methods out of the following: (K-means, Hierarchical Clustering, Fuzzy-C-means, DBSCAN, Gaussian mixture models, Self-organizing maps) and justify your choices
+### Implement three clustering methods out of the following: (K-means, Hierarchical Clustering, Fuzzy-C-means, DBSCAN, Gaussian mixture models, Self-organizing maps) and justify your choices

 There are several types of clustering algorithms to choose from, but we mainly looked at centroid-based, density-based and distribution-based clustering algorithms.